Chapter 13 Bankruptcy

 Section 544(b) of the bankruptcy code allows for the court to undo fraudulent transfers that occur within two years of filing.
 Colloquially, this is called a “claw-back suit”.

-Marcotte Law Firm has the experience and tenacity to help guide you through the complex process that is filing for bankruptcy.
-We are here to help.
+The Bankruptcy lawyers at Marcotte Law Firm has the experience and tenacity to help guide you through the complex process that is filing for bankruptcy.
+Our Lowell Bankruptcy Attorneys are here to help.